Linuxfabrik/lfops/README.md

 * Roles: Each role has its own README file.
 * Plugins: The documentation for all plugins is available through `ansible-doc`.
 For example, `ansible-doc linuxfabrik.lfops.gpg_key` shows the documentation for the GPG key managing module.

+## Known Limitations

+Combined lists and dictionaries containing default values cannot be unset or overwritten, they can only be extended (for example duplicity__combined_backup_sources`).